Moyhe/Restaurant_Management_System/README.md

 this project built with mvc architecture in pure php 8, OOP, MySQL, nginx all that was built on docker

+## Demo

+will just clone the project and have fun. joking... it will be comming soon

 ## Installation

 1-clone the project